 The EXAMINING AUTHORITY is the Inspector or the Panel of Inspectors appointed to conduct the examination of the APPLICATION.

 This means a legal interest that you currently have in the land affected by the DCO, for example where you own, lease, rent, or occupy the land, or have some other legal right over or in relation to it.

 INTERESTED PARTIES may participate in the EXAMINATION of the APPLICATION and will receive formal notifications as the EXAMINATION progresses.
 Some people and organisations are INTERESTED PARTIES automatically and don’t need to register to become an INTERESTED PARTY.
-Other people and organisations can register to become an INTERESTED PARTY, by completing the ‘Registration and Relevant Representation’ form and submitting it to the Planning Inspectorate, ensuring that the form is received before the specified deadline.
+Other people and organisations can register to become an INTERESTED PARTY, by completing the ‘Registration and Relevant Representation’ form and submitting it to the Planning Inspectorate, ensuring that the correct and complete form is received before the specified deadline.

 A hearing or hearings on specific issue(s) may be held by the EXAMINING AUTHORITY if they consider it necessary to ensure adequate examination of the issue or ensure that an INTERESTED PARTY has a fair chance to put their case.

 An OPEN FLOOR HEARING is held if requested by an INTERESTED PARTY, or the EXAMINING AUTHORITY for this APPLICATION considers it necessary.
 Anyone who is an INTERESTED PARTY may request an OPEN FLOOR HEARING.